pinbal-wizard/Perfectly-Impenetrable-Security-Service/README.md

 Password manager for school

-should use for all your passwords very secure
-Becuase it is
+should use for all your PasswordsList very secure Becuase it is
 =============